 - LambdaSchool (August 2017 seed, raised $122m): before YC Demo Day, after reading about LambdaSchool on TechCrunch and googling their online footprint on Twitter, Reddit, Quora, etc, I was already intrigued by their “free until hired” ISA model and founder’s tenacity.
 So I quickly FB messaged founder/CEO Austen to chat.
 After a few text exchanges, I committed to invest on the same day.
 I even wired them money before meeting in person, which was not uncommon on how I sealed deals in the past few years, including BraveCare, Alpaca.Markets and Taskade in August 2019 and many others on this list here.

-- Retool (August 2017, below-the-radar awesome): I must give founder/CEO David a lot of credit for asking me again after YC Demo Day to confirm my investment.
-Both Zapier and Retool ranked top on the 2020 Enterprise Tech 30 List, #proudinvestor indeed!
+- Retool (August 2017): I must give founder/CEO David a lot of credit for asking me again after YC Demo Day to confirm my investment.
+In a little over 3 years, they’ve grown to nearly a unicorn- #proudinvestor indeed!

 These named breakout winners make me look like a top high-conviction investor doing something right, but I may as well look like a fool sometimes especially when there’s very limited traction and success signal at seed stage.
 I try to be data driven, though!
 Goal is to keep investing and building a portfolio to let luck come our way, more often!